ZazaJr24/CSF-Downloader/README.md

 Manifest,Lua Files Here: https://discord.gg/M7jCcUvMmb / https://discord.gg/KYKFNmaEwp Ping @zazaajr24 for help (thats the owner of the downloader so me)

-to make a .exe do:
+to make a .exe do open cmd in the folder
-cmd

 **pyinstaller reboot_downloader.spec**

 if: **pyinstaller reboot_downloader.spec** didnt work try: